 Music parents and make-up lessons.
-Understand the importance.
 Each school year, around this time, parents become fixated on receiving a “make-up lesson” or “make-up class” for an absence earlier in the school year.
 We understand their position, they want their lesson that they paid for and missed.
 Music parents do not understand our position, or care to understand.
-This is one frustrating part of make-up lessons.
+This is one of the frustrating parts of make-up lessons.

-Before I dive in or jump onto the highway, ask yourself if you receive a credit on your car lease, mortgage, insurance, cable bill or any other monthly service that you subscribe to or sign-up for, that you may not use in a given month because of another activity or event in your life…
+Before I jump onto the our highway here, do you receive a credit or refund on your car lease or finance payment, mortgage, cable bill or any other monthly service or payment that you subscribe to, if you don’t use that item or service in a given month?

 In 2013, then as an award-winning NJSBDC music school, we decided enough was enough with make-up lessons.
 In 2012, we were nominated and won a small business excellence award.
-It was a humbling, gratifying moment and turning point for Music Notes Academy.
+It was humbling, gratifying and a turning point for Music Notes Academy.
 We had been teaching music since 2000 and we gave it a good twelve years of make-up lesson accommodations for music parents and adult music students.
-It simply was not working, no matter how accommodating we were for music parents and students it was never good enough or a pleasant process.
+It simply was not working.
+No matter how accommodating we were for music parents and students it was never good enough or a pleasant process.
 At one point we had two administrators working with us, primarily as schedulers for make-up lessons.

-Music parents may want to place more focus on what their music student is doing in between the private music lessons, compared to simply getting an extra lesson because of an absence.
+Music parents may want to place more focus on what their music student is doing in between their private music lessons, compared to simply getting an extra lesson because of an absence.
 Parents will get more bang for their buck if their son or daughter was regularly prepared and ready for their music lesson or class each week.
 Students that are practicing at home correctly, attending regular music lessons and arriving for their lesson prepared will always perform better as student musicians.
 This will allow for moving forward in their learning and then succeed as music performers.
 Missing lessons and then aiming to schedule them all in at the end of a school year serves little purpose for anyone, especially students.
 At Music Notes Academy, we utilize our Learn Today, Play Tomorrow® Student Assignment Book.
 This great book allows for us, students and parents to stay organized, see the musical goals for the week and remain motivated towards success.
-Using this book weekly will provide far more value educationally speaking versus having the extra lesson for free.
+Using this book weekly will provide far more value educationally speaking, versus having the extra lesson because a soccer game was rescheduled…

 Why Don’t We Offer Make-Up Lessons